poing/laravel-elb/README.md

 url()->current(); // Returns: 'http://domain.tld'
 ```

-Middleware included in this package will *simplify* using `HTTPS` with your Laravel application on AWS Elastic Beanstalk.
+This package uses [`peppeocchi/laravel-elb-middleware`](https://github.com/peppeocchi/laravel-elb-middleware) to *simplify* using `HTTPS` with your Laravel application on AWS Elastic Beanstalk.
 Ensuring that your Laravel application will correctly recognize **secure** requests when running on Elastic Beanstalk with a Load Balancer.  *Allowing helper methods that return `URL` information, to represent the correct protocol `scheme`.*

 ###### Correct Response:
 ```php